MC1069555 – (Updated) Microsoft Teams: Send messages to attendees in the meeting lobby with Lobby chat (archived)

 User Confusion

-Users may be confused about the new Lobby chat feature, leading to misunderstandings about its purpose and functionality.
+Users may be confused about the new Lobby chat feature and its purpose, leading to misunderstandings about meeting protocols.

 - roles: Meeting Organizers, Attendees